 Legislative and regulatory activity regarding drones continues to be vigorous at both the federal and state levels.

-This post is also being shared on our Data Privacy + Security Insider blog.
-If you’re interested in getting updates on developments affecting insurance coverage, we invite you to subscribe to the blog.
+This post is also being shared on our Data Privacy + Cybersecurity Insider blog.
+If you’re interested in getting updates on developments affecting data privacy and security, we invite you to subscribe to the blog.